 “Back then there was petrified wood all over Rockdale,” he recalled.
 “You could just go around and pick it up.”

-worked on the San Gabriel school and the petrified wood buildings at Bastrop State Park.
+the San Gabriel school and the petrified wood buildings at Bastrop State Park.

 The house was used as a residence for many years before becoming the Chamber’s office in 1995.